Understanding the Turkish Business Visa Landscape

 Not all UAE residence permits are treated equally.
 Here's where it gets nuanced:

 Employment Visa Holders: If your UAE residence stems from employment, you'll need an official no-objection certificate (NOC) from your employer.
 Pro tip: Request this at least two weeks before applying, as some companies have internal approval processes.
+Employed individuals should submit an employment letter or NOC stating that the applicant will return to their home country after visiting Turkey, along with your last three months of salary slips.

 Dependent Visa Holders: This category faces additional scrutiny.
 You'll need comprehensive documentation proving your relationship to the primary visa holder, plus independent financial capacity or sponsorship letters.
+If you are traveling without the primary visa holder, additional supporting documents demonstrating the purpose of your business trip become critical.

 Step-by-Step Application Process